RMLio/ap-data-to-dashboard/README.md

 ex:agent3 a foaf:Agent.
 ```

-When executing the tool in strict mode, the additionals sheets and columns will be ignored.
+Our tool ignores the additionals sheets and columns when you select strict mode.

 ### Process the input data